Can I Get a BBL If I'm Skinny? Yes—Here's How

 This is why choosing an experienced, board-certified plastic surgeon is critical—especially if you’re on the thinner side.

-Safety First: Is a BBL Still Safe for Skinny Patients?
+Let's Talk Safety: Is a BBL Safe for Leaner Patients?

 When performed correctly, BBL safety depends on technique—not body type.